eddiesTime/sme_app/gfm_documentation.md

 *Code snippet 05: Stateful Widget ItemCounter*

-The `ItemCounter` is a Stateful Widget which contains the immutable state `name` and a `createState()` method. `_ItemCounterState` is the state object created by `ItemCounter` which contains the mutable state `count` and a `build()` method.
+The `ItemCounter` is a stateful widget which contains the immutable state `name` and a `createState()` method. `_ItemCounterState` is the state object created by `ItemCounter` which contains the mutable state `count` and a `build()` method.